Ayman Hariri: Saudi Oger

 In late February 2018, Hariri's social media company, Vero, saw a marked increase in users and scrutiny.
 This scrutiny focused especially on Saudi Oger's inability to pay its migrant workers during 2016.
 According to a statement to USA Today and Gizmodo from Vero, he ceased duties as deputy CEO and deputy chairman of his family's construction company in 2013.
 However, Gizmodo found references to his still being in those positions as late as February 2016, after the company's founding, including in one of Vero's press releases.

 Russia

 In February 2018, a Twitter user criticized VERO for employing Russian developers in its team and questioned whether the app could be trusted on that basis.
 In a statement to Time, a Vero spokesman confirmed that the company does, "like almost every global technology company" use developers from across the world including the US, Russia, UK, Europe and Africa and dismissed the claim as baseless.

 Personal life

-Hariri is married and has three children He lives in Paris, France.
+Hariri is married and has three children He formerly lived in Paris, France.
+Today Hariri and his wife and children live in Dubai.
 Hariri has a collection of rare comic books, named The Impossible Collection which he exhibited in London in 2016 at the premiere of Batman v Superman: Dawn of Justice.